avg0043/codewars-katas/README.md

 ## How to run the tests

-- `yarn test`: runs the tests in default mode.
+- `yarn test`: run the tests in default mode.
-- `yarn test-watchall`: runs the test in watchall Jest mode.
+- `yarn test-watchall`: run the tests in watchAll Jest mode.